Exotrail

-Exotrail is a space service company from Palaiseau, Ile-de-France, France, founded in 2017.
+Exotrail is a space service company from Palaiseau, Ile-de-France, France, founded by Jean-Luc Maria, Paul Lascombes, David Henri and Nicolas Heitz in 2017.
 The company produces electric propulsion systems used in small satellites.
 The company also develops an hosting vehicle (an orbital transfer vehicle or space tug) – SpaceVan – for small satellites.
 It has two U.S. subsidiaries.
-In February 2023, the company has raised $58 million to scale up production.